>

 What happens to a car if unused for a month?

-30 days of inactivity could cause some issues, especially on older cars.
-The most likely issue will be a dead battery.
-This can be mitigated by either disconnecting and removing the battery, or using a trickle charger as described previously.
+The most likely issue is a dead battery.
+This can be mitigated by either disconnecting and removing the battery or using a trickle charger, as described previously.

 What happens to a car if unused for 6 months?

-If a tyre has deflated, it will most likely need to be replaced, as the sidewall will have been stressed excessively at one point, and caused cracking.
+Six months is quite a long time to leave a car unused.
+It is also likely that one or more of the tyres will have deflated.
+If a tyre has deflated, it will most likely need to be replaced, as the sidewall will have been stressed excessively at one point, causing cracking.

 Any fuel left in the car’s tank will likely have deteriorated to the point where the car will not run properly using it.